Barclays hires investment bankers to lead metals and mining team

-NEW YORK, Aug 29 (Reuters) - Barclays hired two investment bankers to lead its global metals and mining team, luring them away from rival UBS and boutique investment bank Liberum Capital.
+NEW YORK (Reuters) - Barclays (BARC.L) hired two investment bankers to lead its global metals and mining team, luring them away from rival UBS UBSN.VX and boutique investment bank Liberum Capital.

 The bank said on Thursday that Paul Knight and Michael Rawlinson will be co-heads of the team and will join Barclays in the fourth quarter.